magnetikonline/lambda-smush-py/README.md

 # Lambda smush py
-Utility with the sole aim to squeeze that little bit more code out of Python based [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions defined in-line via [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) templates.
+Utility with the sole aim to squeeze that little bit more code out of Python based [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions defined in-line to [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) templates.

 - [How it works](#how-it-works)
 - [Usage](#usage)
 - [Examples](#examples)

 ## How it works
-The CloudFormation team have provided an ability to define Lambda function code directly within a template for Python and Node.js based runtimes via the [`Code:` property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-code) - negating the need for an S3 code bucket and keeping smaller utility functions tightly coupled with a stack.
+CloudFormation offers the ability to define Lambda function code _directly within templates_ for Python and Node.js runtimes via the [`Code:` property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-code) - negating the need for an S3 code bucket and great for keeping smaller functions tightly coupled with a stack.

-Unfortunately the allowed code size, including whitespace, is limited to only [4096 characters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-zipfile).
-With this utility a Python based Lambda is transformed to a compressed source which is inflated at runtime - to gain a few additional kilobytes of usable space for in-lined functions.
+Unfortunately the allowed code size - including whitespace, is limited to [4096 characters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-zipfile).
+With this utility a Python based Lambda function is transformed to a compressed equivalent which is inflated at runtime to gain additional kilobytes of usable space for in-lined functions.

 At time of invoke the following steps are executed:
 - Temporary file created within the Lambda container.